“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Instruments: Vocals, piano, guitar Years active 1951–1964

-Sam Cooke's been called the King of Soul.
-Rolling Stone magazine ranked himnumber 16 in their 100 Greatest Artists of All Timeissue.
+Rolling Stone magazine ranked Cookenumber 16 in their 100 Greatest Artists of All Timeissue.
 They also ranked him number 4 of their 100 Greatest Singers of All Time."
 In 2023, the publication numbered him 3 of The 200 Greatest Singers of All Time.

 Early Life

 Born in Mississippi to the Cook family in 1931, Sam changed his last name to Cooke because he thought the extra "e" at the end was classier.
 Several of his siblings followed suit, as did Marvin Gaye.
-Cooke's father, a pastor, moved the family to Chicago during the Depression.
+Cooke's pastor father moved the family to Chicago during the Depression.

-There Sam and his siblings formed a gospel group, the Singing Children.
-Through the 1940s and early 1950s, Cooke sang in Christian harmony groups, including the Highway QCs and The Soul Stirrers.
-The Soul Stirrers were well known and respected on the church circuits.
+Sam formed a gospel group with his brothers and sisters called the Singing Children.
+Through the 1940s and early 1950s, Cooke sang in Christian harmony groups, including The Soul Stirrers, who were well-known and respected on the church circuits.

 He released his first pop single, "Lovable," in 1956 under the pseudonym "Dale Cooke" to avoid angering his religious fans.
 It didn't work.
 Cooke's unique vocal style gave him away.
 The Soul Stirrers and their record label, Specialty, dropped him.
 His secular record didn't chart.